 Hunting scenes and venationes, fights with beasts in an amphitheatre, were popular subjects for mosaics.
 That shown above most likely depicts a venatio.
 The two men seem to wear a uniform with protections for their legs and a coloured square cloth.
 You may wish to see how the beasts were captured alive in Africa and then transported to the amphitheatres in mosaics in Algeria and Sicily.

 Chimera, a mythological beast, a lion with the head of a goat on its back and the head of a snake on its tail

-Emperor Justinian (St. Justinian for the Eastern Orthodox Christians) was the Head of the Church.
+Emperor Justinian was the Head of the Church.
 He endorsed the appointments of bishops by local constituencies including those of the Patriarchs of Rome and Constantinople.
 He placed his monogram on the decoration of churches.
 At S. Vitale in Ravenna in a mosaic next to the altar he was portrayed more as a church leader than as a military commander.
-The decoration of the courtyard does not have any references to Justinian's religious role; instead some mythological creatures are depicted in isolation, without showing the hero/god to whom they are usually associated (e.g. Bellerophon) to avoid the charge of impiety, yet indicating that interest for the ancient tales was not entirely gone away.
+The decoration of the courtyard does not have any references to Justinian's religious role; instead some mythological creatures are depicted in isolation, without showing the Pagan hero/god to whom they are usually associated (e.g. Bellerophon) to avoid the charge of impiety, yet indicating that interest for the ancient tales was not entirely gone away.

 Domestic life subjects

-(above) Hoop rolling around the "metae" of a circus (enhanced contrast); (below) animals peacefully grazing
+(above) Hoop rolling around the "metae" of a circus (enhanced contrast); (below) peacefully grazing animals

 The image used as background for this page shows a detail of the mosaic depicting an elephant.